 DATE

 CHILD'S NAME

 CLASS/TUTOR GROUP

-NAME AND STRENGTH OF MEDICINE HOW MUCH TO GIVE
+NAME AND STRENGTH OF MEDICINE

-(ie dose to be given)
+HOW MUCH TO GIVE (ie dose to be given)

 WHEN TO BE GIVEN

 ANY OTHER INSTRUCTIONS

 NUMBER OF TABLETS/QUANTITY GIVEN TO SCHOOL (NB medication must be in its original container, as dispensed by the pharmacy)

-FOR MEDICINE CONTAINING PARACET AMOL:
+FOR MEDICINE CONTAINING PARACETA AMOL:

 I confirm that my child is able to take parace adverse effect etamol without any YES / NO

 FOR MEDICINE CONTAINING CETIRIZIN E:

-I confirm that my child is able to take cetirized adverse effect ine without any YES / NO
+I confirm that my child is able to take cetirize adverse effect ine without any YES / NO

-TELEPHONE NUMBER OF PARENT OR ADULT CONTACT 1
+TELEPHONE NUMBER OF PARENT OR ADULT CONTACT

 NAME OF GP

 GP'S TELEPHONE NUMBER

-The above information is, to the best of my give consent to the staff administering the n will inform the school immediately in writing the medicine or if the medication is stopped nediation in accordanc , if there is any change e with the sch nool policy.
-I
+The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to the staff administering the mediation in accordance with the school policy.
+I will inform the school immediately in writing, if there is any change in dosage or frequency of the medicine or if the medication is stopped.

 PARENT'S SIGNATURE

 PRINT NAME